xma711/notebook/machine_learning/other_notes.md

 The formula (em/d)^d is called the Sauer's lemma. the result can be seen as an "effective size" of the hypothesis class, despite it may be an infinite class (halfspace is infinite).

-Foundamental theory of statistical learning
+Fundamental theory of statistical learning
 --------------------------------------------

 When a hypothesis class H has a finite VC dimension, then it is PAC learnable. else, it is not PAC learnable.